Get all the latest data for Kotor

 Does buying property help me get residency and citizenship in Kotor in 2026?

-As of early 2026, buying property in Kotor can help you get a temporary residence permit, but it will not give you automatic citizenship.
+As of 2026, buying property in Kotor can help a foreigner apply for temporary residence in Montenegro, but it does not give automatic residence, citizenship, Schengen rights or an EU passport.

 Can I legally rent out property on my visa in Kotor right now?